museumcomputernetwork/mcn-2020-git-haiku/index.md

-When you say something,
+MCN '20
-MCN is magical
+How swift it is
-Mogami River.
+And so it must be